 Follow this overall process for preparing and submitting the affidavit of support:

-Review this section of the web site to familiarize yourself with the affidavit of support requirements and details.
+- Review this section of the website to familiarize yourself with the affidavit of support requirements and its details.

 - Look at domicile requirements.

 - Look at the I-864P – Poverty Guidelines.

 - Refer to I-864 EZ to see if you qualify to submit it.

 - Otherwise, Form I-864 and possibly Form I-864A are required.